Skip to content

 WISP Checklist for CPA Firms: 2026 IRS Compliance Guide

-Use our step-by-step WISP checklist for CPA firms to meet IRS Publication 4557 and FTC Safeguards Rule mandates.
-Get your free 2026 template today.
+Use this WISP checklist for CPA firms to meet IRS Publication 4557 and FTC Safeguards Rule requirements before the 2026 filing season.
+Free template included.

 Why Every CPA Firm Needs a WISP—and a Checklist to Build One Right